What Is a Director’s Guarantee? (2020 Update)

 Should you give a guarantee?

 You might be able to find lenders for your business who offer credit without a guarantee.
-As with all things in finance, however, you might have to pay an additional cost as the creditor would want to be compensated for the additional risk that they are taking on.
+As with all things in finance, however, you might have to pay an additional cost.
+This is because your creditor may want to be compensated for the additional risk that they are taking on.
 If you cannot afford to pay the additional cost, giving a director’s guarantee might be unavoidable for your business.
-If you have no choice but to give the sign the guarantee, make sure you consult with a capital raising lawyer and are completely confident about situations that make you liable for the company’s debts.
+If you have no choice but to give the sign the guarantee, make sure you consult with a lawyer first and are completely confident about what situations will make you liable for your business debts.